 Beside the Stone Bell, you find a building with a simplistic Renaissance facade and behind that towers the famous Tyn Cathedral.
 This Gothic masterpiece dominates the Eastern side of Prague’s Old Town Square.

 To the South of the Tyn Cathedral lies the House of A. Storch and Son which features a stunning Art Nouveau Facade.

-On a rainy day, Mihir and I wandered the streets of Prague somewhat absent mindedly, but ended up going on a beautiful architectural stroll along the river.
+On a rainy day, Mihir and I wandered the streets of Prague somewhat absent-mindedly but ended up going on a beautiful architectural stroll along the river.
 It is a bit off the beaten tourist track but without losing the distinct charm the city has to offer.
 If you want to follow in our footsteps, read ahead.
-The whole tour is about 3,5 km long.
+The whole Prague Architecture Tour is about 3.5 km long.
 We recommend walking it during early evening when the sun is just starting to set.
 That way you will get to watch the sunset from the Charles Bridge!

 You would start at the edge of the Old Town, at the Church of the Holy Saviour, a beautiful Baroque piece.
 If you turn around you may see two more such buildings, the Colloredo-Mansfeld Palace as well as the Monastery and Church of St. Francis.
 You then head South-bound on Smetanovo nabr.
 If you take a left at Divadelni and then another left, you will stumble upon one of the few Romanesque architectural pieces left in Central Europe, the St. Cross Rotunda.
 You can then head back to the riverside.